geoffgould.net

 Note: this can also apply to exposed female nipples in private between two (or more) consenting adults.

 3. (verb) Generally speaking, in a cinematic motion picture or made-for-cable TV series or movie, the act of an actress clearly and generously exposing her nipples.
-Note: while breast size is irrelevant in this context, amount of time (and visibility) can be important.

 Back to top of page